fay3000/fay3000/README.md

 🛠️ Hands-on experience with TensorFlow, Keras and OpenCV.

-🐾 Passionate about using AI for positive impact, especially wildlife conservation.
+🐾 Passionate about using AI for positive impacts, especially wildlife conservation.

 🌱 Former Full Stack Developer (2 years).